 They say every day is a great day to be a Wildcat, but today is an especially great day for me.
-I am so excited to announce that I’ve accepted a two-year appointment as a Visiting Assistant Professor in the Department of Educational Studies at my alma mater, Davidson College.
+I am so excited to announce that I’ve accepted a two-year appointment as a visiting faculty member in the Department of Educational Studies at my alma mater, Davidson College.

 Davidson is a place close to my heart.
 My mother has worked there since the late 1980s, and still works there as the Associate Dean for Academic Administration.
 My grandfather received his honorary doctorate from Davidson while serving as the Minister of the Davidson United Methodist Church there in the 1960s.
 I grew up watching Davidson Basketball and going to Theatre performances on campus.
 I got my first job there (summer camp counselor) and my first full-time job in higher education there (Admission Counselor).
 I graduated with honors in Political Science from Davidson in 2010.
 Most importantly, I met my wonderful now-wife Michele in Professora Lola Santamaria’s Intro Spanish Class at Davidson in the spring of 2007.
 I never thought in a million years that I would have the opportunity to become a professor at Davidson; I’m simply thrilled.